 “Create a ‘sacred ceremony’ that has personal meaning,” the First Nations woman said.
 “It provides connection to your sense of the Divine.”
 So, I selected a low wooden table that I could sit at and meditate.
 I light a candle, rub a stone, listen to some music, or bang on a drum — and all kinds of great ideas come to me — ideas that break down the religious childhood fears and help me to live as a grown-up, to face my daily challenges, and let go of all the fears.
 Interesting to note, I even discovered an article that described health benefits of drumming which validated what I was learning from the wise woman in my life.
 I was on the right track!

-“Love yourself, be gentle with yourself — the lesson of the deer,” is another beneficial teaching I have learned.
+“Love yourself, be gentle with yourself — the lesson of the deer,” is another beneficial teaching I have learned that helps in the deconstructing of belies.
 I read Ted Andrews books and felt connected to the earth and my surroundings.
 Learning of my connection to earth and the wonders of nature helps to heal the isolation I felt after being judged harshly, subsequently disfellowshipped, and rejected by a religious community — supposedly being “thrown out into the darkness”, discarded like so much garbage.
 Religious instruction is all about “doing more” and “giving till it hurts.”
 That is not how I choose to live.
 I like the concept of being gentle.
 Staying in bed on Saturday morning feels positively luxurious after the years I spent as an unpaid marketing agent, door-knocking, looking for converts for the Jehovah’s Witnesses publishing corporation.

 Deconstructing my belief system, proving to myself there is a better way to live, has given me the courage to pursue healthy new avenues.
 Activities that provide pleasure, rather than produce pain, are preferable every time!

 I believe it is safe to deconstruct the beliefs in which we were raised.
 My father’s religious rules are nothing close to the laws of nature.
 I feel safe now to thank my father for the harsh lessons he taught.
-He helped me to see the need for self-love and being gentle, which is the exact opposite of his teachings.
+He helped me to see the need for self-love and being gentle, which are the exact opposite of his teachings.
+I continue to replace all discarded beliefs with better ones as part of deconstructing old beliefs.
 I will take what serves my highest interest and I will leave the fear behind.